papermill/documentation/README.md

 1. **better workflow** (also as web app)
 1. **better collaboration** by integrating even more with `git`

-## Beta Testers
+## Alpha Testers

-Beta Testers (authors, writers) are needed to not loose touch with reality.
+Alpha Testers (authors, writers) are needed to not loose touch with reality.
 If you found this by accident, chances are you are a valuable candidate -- please get [in touch](http://twitter.com/eins78).

-Beta Testers so far:
+Alpha Testers so far:

 - [Naomi T. Salmon](http://nts.is) (for her doctoral thesis)
 - Bastian Bügler